What does it mean to “buy a listing”?

-So you are seriously thinking of selling your home and you do the right thing by calling an agent you know, encountered, worked with before or one who has stayed in touch with you over the years – to give you an opinion on the value of your home.
-They do their homework, research the solds and the active competition and report to you a value that you obviously do not like – it’s understandable who would not want more for their home – but the honest and professional opinion is wasted.
-You call a second agent and whether you share the fact that you are getting opinions from different brokers or not, who knows how the conversation goes – the 2nd agent wanting to secure getting the listing, inflates the price.
+So you are seriously thinking of selling your home and you do the right thing by calling an agent you know, encountered, worked with before, or one who has stayed in touch with you over the years, to give you an opinion on the value of your home.
+They do their homework, research the solds and the active competition, and report to you a value that you, obviously, do not like – it’s understandable who would not want more for their home – but the honest and professional opinion is wasted.
+You call a second agent and whether you share the fact that you are getting opinions from different brokers or not, who knows how the conversation goes – the second agent wanting to secure getting the listing, inflates the price.

 Here is some good advice to our sellers out there:

 - Talk to a reputable professional who will give an honest opinion.

 - Ask about the most recent comparable sales in your neighborhood.
 Ask to see the facts.

 - Don’t miss the honeymoon period when your listing is new to the market by exaggerating the list price.
 Nowadays, every buyer is very well informed through the internet and they are being advised by their own agents as to the true market value of a property.

 - Ask the prospective listing agents if they would be willing to reduce their commission if they come asking for a price reduction later on if that is the price they are recommending.

 - Be accurate with the initial list price of your home from Day One.
 This will encourage showings and garner top dollar on the sale of your home.